Mikk155/Sven-Co-op/README.md

 ```angelscript
 const bool& in blRemove = false
 ```
-if set to false or not set, the generated blood puddles won't disapear if set to true, the generated blood puddles will disapear as soon as the monster who generated it disapears.
+if set to ``false`` or not set, the generated blood puddles won't disapear

+if set to ``true``, the generated blood puddles will disapear as soon as the monster who generated it disapears.
 ```angelscript
 const string& in szModel = "models/mikk/misc/bloodpuddle.mdl"
 ```
-if not set, this model will be used. if set a custom one, your model will be used.
+if not set, this model will be used.

+if set a custom one, your model will be used.

 **SAMPLE:**